 During use of the Service, Customer may enter into correspondence with, agrees to receive phone calls explaining third party goods or services, purchase goods and/or services from, or participate in promotions of suppliers, advertisers or sponsors showing or otherwise making available their goods and/or services on or through the Service.
 Any such activity, and any terms, conditions, warranties or representations associated with such activity, is solely between Customer and the applicable third party.
 Customer agrees that Clear Digital Media and its licensors shall have no liability, obligation or responsibility for any such correspondence, purchase or promotion between Customer and any such third-party.
 Clear Digital Media provides the Service to Customer pursuant only to the terms and conditions of this Agreement.

-Clear Digital Media agrees that it will not charge Customer’s suppliers for the right to interact with Customer through the Service.

 Billing and Payment of Fees.

 Clear Digital Media charges and collects in advance for use of the Service.
 All payment obligations are non-cancellable and all amounts paid are nonrefundable except as otherwise specified in this Agreement.
 Clear Digital Media will issue one or more invoices to Customer as specified in the Order Form and Customer agrees to pay such amounts not subject to a good faith dispute when and as specified in the Order Form.
 Customer agrees to pay Clear Digital Media in the currency specified on the Order Form and if no currency is specified, payment shall be made in U.S. dollars.
 Clear Digital Media’s fees are exclusive of all taxes, levies, or duties imposed by taxing authorities, and Customer shall be responsible for payment of all such taxes, levies, or duties, excluding only taxes based solely on Clear Digital Media’s income.
 Customer agrees to provide Clear Digital Media with complete and accurate billing and contact information.
 This information includes Customer’s legal company name, street address, e-mail address, and name and telephone number of an authorized billing contact and Administrator.
 Customer agrees to update this information promptly upon any change to it.
 If the contact information Customer has provided is fraudulent, Clear Digital Media reserves the right to terminate Customer’s access to the Service in addition to any other legal remedies available to Clear Digital Media.
 If Customer believes Customer’s bill is incorrect, Customer must contact us in writing within 30 days of the invoice date of the invoice containing the amount in question to be eligible to receive an adjustment or credit; otherwise such dispute shall be irrevocably waived.